BuildBearLabs/buildbear-remix-plugin/README.md

     - **Location Type** - side panel (Left Side)
  4. Click on **OK**
  5. A question mark icon will appear on the left side menu for the local plugin.
- 6. Once the local plugin has been created, you can test the changes localy
+ 6. Once the local plugin has been created, you can test the changes locally

 ##  How to use BuildBear Remix Ide Plugin (Sand Box)